datagrok/modular-git-hooks/README.md

     ├── pre-receive -> dispatch*
     └── update -> dispatch*

-The `dispatch` script provided by this project need not necessarily live in the repo that collects all your hook scripts, as shown here.
-One might prefer to install `dispatch` at the system level, for example a clone of this project at /opt/lib: `/opt/lib/modular-git-hooks/dispatch`, as I have shown in an earlier example.
-Or, your hook scripts repo might add this project as a git submodule.
+`dispatch` need not necessarily live in the repository that collects all your shared hooks, as it does above.
+One might prefer to install `dispatch` at the system level, for example a clone of this project at /opt/lib might result in symlinks to `/opt/lib/modular-git-hooks/dispatch`, as shown in an earlier example.
+Or, your hook scripts repository might add this project as a git submodule.

 ## Developing your own hooks

 The executable files in each `$hook.d` directory have the same semantics as normal git hooks: they are executable scripts or binaries like any other.
-They are passed the same arguments and data on standard input that git normally passes to its hooks.
+They are passed the same arguments and data on standard input that git normally passes to its hooks, as described by the [githooks(5) man page][].

 Any hooks that are not marked executable are ignored.

-Hooks whose filenames begin with `.` or end with any of the following are ignored: `.sample`, `.rpmsave`, `.rpmorig`, `.rpmnew`, `.swp`, `,v`, `~`, `,`, `.dpkg-old`, `.dpkg-dist`, `.dpkg-new`, `.dpkg-tmp`
+Hooks whose filenames begin with `.` or which end with any of the following are ignored: `.sample`, `.rpmsave`, `.rpmorig`, `.rpmnew`, `.swp`, `,v`, `~`, `,`, `.dpkg-old`, `.dpkg-dist`, `.dpkg-new`, `.dpkg-tmp`

 The `dispatch` script will set the following variables into the environment for all hooks: